Meghan McCain, Obama knock Trump at John McCain's funeral service: 'America was always great'

 The funeral service notably did not feature President Trump, who had feuded with McCain, particularly during the presidential campaign.
 In 2015, after McCain had said Trump's platform had "fired up the crazies," Trump had mocked McCain's imprisonment in the Vietnam War, saying: "I like people that weren't captured."
 Trump has also fumed about McCain's vote last year to kill off a bill to reform ObamaCare.

 Both Trump's daughter Ivanka and son-in-law Jared Kushner were in attendance.
+Trump, meanwhile, went to the Trump National Golf Club in Virginia.
+He also tweeted about subjects including the North American Free Trade Agreement (NAFTA) and the Russian investigation.

 A six-term senator and a Vietnam veteran who was held as a prisoner of war for more than five years, McCain pushed for bipartisanship on the Hill.
 He ran against Bush for the Republican presidential nomination in 2000.
 He clinched the nomination in 2008 but was defeated in the presidential election by Obama.